-

 Continue reading →: The Other Half of Church

-Hendricks, M., & Wilder, J. (2020).
+by Michel Hendricks and Jim Wilder Book Review #4 Hendricks, M., & Wilder, J. (2020).
 The other half of church: Christian community, brain science, and overcoming spiritual stagnation.
 Moody Publishers.
-Book Review #3 by Michel Hendricks and Jim Wilder Jim Wilder (the first author listed on the cover) is a clinical psychologist and theologian, who describes himself as a…
+Jim Wilder (the first author listed on the cover) is a clinical psychologist and theologian, who describes himself as a…

 -